nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `delete_event 3` deletes the third event from the Event Scheduler.

+### Editing a event: `edit_event`
+Edits an **existing and uncompleted** event in SOChedule.

+Format: `edit_event INDEX [n/EVENTNAME] [sd/STARTDATE] [st/STARTTIME] [ed/ENDDATE] [et/ENDTIME] [c/CATEGORY]... [t/TAG]...`
+* Edits the event at the specified `INDEX`.
+The index refers to the index number shown in the displayed event list.
+The index **must be a positive integer** 1, 2, 3, …​
+* You can only edit the details of an unexpired event.
+* At least one of the optional fields must be provided.
+* The STARTDATE and STARTTIME provided should be earlier than ENDDATE and ENDTIME.
+* The ENDDATE and ENDTIME provided cannot be a past date time.
+* Existing values will be updated to the input values.
+* When editing tags/categories, the existing tags/categories of the event will be removed i.e adding of tags/categories is not cumulative.
+* You can remove all the event’s tags by typing `t/` without specifying any tags after it.
+  Similarly, you can remove all the event’s categories by typing `c/` without specifying any categories after it.

+Examples:
+* `edit_event 1 n/editedEventName` edits the name of the first event (if present in SOChedule) to be `editedEventName`.
+* `edit_event 2 sd/2021-03-18 t/` edits the start date of the second event (if present in SOChedule) to be `2021-03-18` and clears all existing tags.

 ### Listing all events: `list_event`
 Lists all events from SOChedule Event Scheduler.